neoarz/Velora/README.md

 > [!IMPORTANT]
 > **TLDR: Windows Sucks**
 >
-> Developing this entire project on Linux and macoOS, I have no intention of giving any support to windows unless someone makes a PR for it.
+> Developing this entire project on Linux and macOS, I have no intention of giving any support to windows unless someone makes a PR for it.
 If you are on Windows and would like you use this software, it works on [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) from my testing.
 (Ubuntu and Arch)

 <br>